Let's take a look at the actions of metformin in each of the different organs.

 And number 4, it affects fat distribution in the body.

-Now, when you are looking at your other drugs and your looking
+Now, when you are looking at your other drugs and you're looking at the TZDs,

 But the difference is, is where it's using its effectors.